CMSgov/qpp-eu-data/staging/2024/README.md

   this year it was provided as a `.docx` emailed to Shane Dougherty.

   > [!IMPORTANT]
-  > Berkeley County, SC and Los Angeles, CA were added as a valid county after initial data release.
+  > Berkeley County, SC and Los Angeles, CA were added as a valid counties after initial data release.
     A second and third data load were done to include these counties.
 However, the policy `.docx` fact sheet does not include this Berkeley County.